- Course Type: Undergraduate

 Although instrumental or vocal studies are not part of the formal curriculum, a wide range of musical activities takes place on the campus.
 Practical courses in aural training and/or keyboard skills are available in each year; and the Music Department supports several performance groups that work under the supervision of experts in their fields (these are in addition to the many performance opportunities offered by student societies).
 The majority of subjects are based on the traditions and practice of classical (or art) music, from the medieval period to the present day.
 However, the department regularly presents lectures in other musical traditions, including jazz, contemporary and popular music.
 Many students currently in the department come primarily from one of those non-classical traditions.

-One of the strengths of the Music courses in Trinity College is the commitment to small-group teaching.
+One of the strengths of the Music courses in Trinity is the commitment to small-group teaching.
 While some subjects, such as History of Music, are delivered as lectures to a large group, many subjects are taught in groups of ten students or fewer.

 Is this the right course for you?